 Debra Strickland retired after 36 years on active duty including deployments to Afghanistan after the 9-11 attacks.
 She served as the Command Sergeant Major of the Installation Management Agency in 2002, and the first Command Sergeant Major of Installation Management Command when it was formed in 2006.
 She was a fierce advocate and strong supporter for quality of life issues and worked in the development of programs such as the First Sergeant’s Barracks Initiative.

-Any person having firsthand knowledge of a spouse’s / widow’s achievement or service which meets the award criteria, can recommend that individual for this award.
-Recommendations, in memorandum format, will be forwarded by e-mail (preferred method) to email@example.com, or mailed to the Adjutant General’s Corps Regimental Association, ATTN: VP for Awards, P.O.
-Box 10026, Fort Jackson, SC 29207-0026 as early as possible, but not later than 30 days prior to the requested presentation date.
+Any person having firsthand knowledge of a spouse’s / widow’s achievement or service which meets the award criteria can recommend that individual for this award.
+Recommendations, in memorandum format, will be forwarded by e-mail (preferred method) to the AGCRA Vice-President for Awards at Awards@agcra.com.
+The VP, Awards will verify membership status, check the recommendation against the award criteria, place the recommendation before the NEC for approval, and then process the award certificate and medal.
+The award recommendation must arrive as soon as possible but no later than 30 days prior to the requested presentation date.

-Recommendation must be endorsed by the local AGCRA Chapter President or senior Adjutant General Officer.
-If no Adjutant General Officer is available, a senior Human Resources professional will endorse the recommendation.
+The recommendation must be endorsed by the local AGCRA Chapter President.
+If there is not a local Chapter in your area, a senior Adjutant General Officer will endorse the recommendation.
+If a senior Adjutant General Officer is not available, then a senior Human Resources professional can endorse the recommendation.

 The AGCRA NEC will review award recommendations and base their vote on the merits of the achievement(s) or service.
 For approval of the recommendation, a simple majority of the members of the National Executive Council present and voting is required.
 Certificates for approved recommendations will be provided to the President of the Association for authenticating signature.
 When signed, the certificate and medal will be mailed to the recommending authority.
 If mailing has to be expedited, recommending authority will cover the costs.